 Datagrams flow through the IPv6 layer in two directions: from the network up to user processes and from user processes down to the network.
 Using this orientation, IPv6 is layered above the network interface drivers and below the transport protocols such as UDP and TCP.
 The Internet Control Message Protocol (ICMPv6) for the Internet Protocol Version 6 (IPv6) is logically a part of IPv6.
 See icmp6(7P).

 Unlike IP, IPv6 provides no checksum of the IPv6 header.
 Also unlike IP, upper level protocol checksums are required.
-IPv6 will compute the ULP/data portion checksum if the checksum field contains a zero (see IPV6_CHECKSUM option above).
+IPv6 computes the ULP/data portion checksum if the checksum field contains a zero (see IPV6_CHECKSUM option above).

 IPv6 extension headers in received datagrams are processed in the IPv6 layer according to the protocol specification.
 Currently recognized IPv6 extension headers include hop-by-hop options header, destination options header, routing header (currently, only type 0 routing headers are supported), and fragment header.

-The IPv6 layer will send an ICMP6 message back to the source host in many cases when it receives a datagram that can not be handled.
-A "time exceeded" ICMP6 message will be sent if the ip6_hops field in the IPv6 header drops to zero in the process of forwarding a datagram.
-A "destination unreachable" message will be sent by a router or by the originating host if a datagram can not be sent on because there is no route to the final destination; it will be sent by a router when it encounters a firewall prohibition; it will be sent by a destination node when the transport protocol (that is, TCP) has no listener.
-A "packet too big" message will be sent by a router if the packet is larger than the MTU of the outgoing link (this is used for Path MTU Discovery).
-A "parameter problem" message will be sent if there is a problem with a field in the IPv6 header or any of the IPv6 extension headers such that the packet cannot be fully processed.
+The IPv6 layer sends an ICMP6 message back to the source host in many cases when it receives a datagram that can not be handled.
+A time exceeded ICMP6 message is sent if the ip6_hops field in the IPv6 header drops to zero in the process of forwarding a datagram.
+A destination unreachable message is sent by a router or by the originating host if a datagram can not be sent on because there is no route to the final destination; it is sent by a router when it encounters a firewall prohibition; it is sent by a destination node when the transport protocol (that is, TCP) has no listener.
+A packet too big message is sent by a router if the packet is larger than the MTU of the outgoing link (this is used for Path MTU Discovery).
+A parameter problem message is sent if there is a problem with a field in the IPv6 header or any of the IPv6 extension headers such that the packet cannot be fully processed.

 The IPv6 layer supports fragmentation and reassembly.
 Datagrams are fragmented on output if the datagram is larger than the maximum transmission unit (MTU) of the network interface.
 Fragments of received datagrams are dropped from the reassembly queues if the complete datagram is not reconstructed within a short time period.